akshaybabloo/UnrealEngine_4_Notes/README.md

 # UnrealEngine 4
 UnrealEngine 4 using Blueprint visual scripting system.

-> **Note 1:** This project is developed on Mac OSX 10.11.2 using UnrealEngine 4.10.2.
+> **Note 1:** This project is developed on Windows 10 using UnrealEngine 4.12.5.
 It should work on Windows as well :ok_hand:.
+The Character movements has been disabled.

 > **Note 2:** Notes shown below may contain few lines from the original [UnrealEngine Documentation](https://docs.unrealengine.com) :stuck_out_tongue_winking_eye:.